Skforecast: Time series forecasting with python and scikit learn

 Test dates : 2005-07-01 00:00:00 --- 2008-06-01 00:00:00 (n=36)

-With the ForecasterAutoreg class, a model is created and trained from a RandomForestRegressor regressor with a time window of 6 lags.
+With the ForecasterRecursive class, a forecasting model is created and trained using a RandomForestRegressor regressor with a time window of 6 lags.
 This means that the model uses the previous 6 months as predictors.

 # Create and train forecaster